When do NBA basketball players Get retirement?

 Fitness and Health Industry: Some players leverage their knowledge of physical fitness and health to work in the fitness industry or become personal trainers.

 The diversity of options available to retired players allows them to transition to new and fulfilling chapters in their lives beyond their basketball careers.
-Each player’s post-retirement journey is unique and reflects their individual passions and aspirations.
+Each player’s post-retirement journey is unique and reflects their passions and aspirations.

 Yes, players can still receive payment after retirement, depending on their specific contractual arrangements and the league’s policies.
 In the NBA, players often contribute a portion of their earnings to various retirement plans during their active playing careers.
 These retirement plans, along with other financial investments, provide a source of income for players after they retire from professional basketball.